Related Reading

 Chemo can affect your immune system and make it easier for you to get infections.
 Take these steps to stay well:

 • Keep clean.
 Wash your hands often.
-Be sure to wash them before you eat and after going to the bathroom.
+Be sure to wash them before you cook and eat, and after going to the bathroom, coughing, or touching pets and other animals.
 Wash your hands with soap and clean, running water for at least 20 seconds.
 If soap and water aren't readily available, use hand sanitizer that contains at least 60% alcohol.

-• Let your healthcare provider know if you have any signs of infection.
-This includes a sore throat or a burning feeling when you pee.
+• Let your health care provider know if you have any signs of infection, such as fever, chills, soreness, redness, swelling, and drainage.
+This includes a sore throat, earache, sinus pain, or a burning feeling when you pee.
 You may have an infection that needs treatment.

 Other self-care